 On June 9, 2017 an overview of the Targeted Investment Program was held at the AHCCCS offices and via webinar for interested providers and other stakeholders.
 The TI Program objectives, requirements, incentive payments, and application process were discussed.

 TI Provider Eligibility Requirements **

 - Primary Care Provider eligibility requirements: To participate in the TI Program, Primary Care Provider sites must have a minimum threshold of assigned AHCCCS members across all health plans with which they are contracted, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a Behavioral Health integration assessment using one of the AHCCCS-specified tools (Targeted Investments Self Assessment)

-- Mental health provider eligibility requirements: To participate in the TI Program, mental health providers must have delivered an AHCCCS-defined minimum number of qualifying outpatient services to members during a recent 12-month period, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a behavioral health integration assessment using one of the AHCCCS-specified tools (Targeted Investments Self Assessment)
+- Behavioral Health provider eligibility requirements: To participate in the TI Program, Behavioral Health providers must have delivered an AHCCCS-defined minimum number of qualifying outpatient services to members during a recent 12-month period, must attest to a) having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user and b) having completed a Behavioral Health integration assessment using one of the AHCCCS-specified tools (Targeted Investments Self Assessment)

 - Hospital eligibility requirements: To participate in the TI Program, hospitals must have at least have had an AHCCCS-defined minimum number of qualifying member discharges across all health plans during a recent 12-month period and must attest to having an Electronic Health Record (EHR) which has the ability to exchange and use electronic health information from other systems without special effort on part of the user.